 Whiskers are more than just a cute, expressive part of your dog’s face – they’re a vital tool to help them navigate and understand their world.
 Now that you know how important whiskers are to your dog, make sure to take care of them so your dog can live a full, happy life.

-Featured Image Credit: Kim Bryant, Shutterstock
+Featured Image Credit by Kim Bryant, Shutterstock